-The average gestation period for a goat (regardless of breed) is around 150 days so, after approximately five months from the date of conception, you can expect a little bundle of joy or two to pop into your world.
+The average gestation period for a pregnant goat (regardless of breed) is around 150 days or five months.
+So, after approximately five months from the date of conception, you can expect a little bundle of joy or two to pop into your world.

-Gestation periods do vary to some degree, with the shortest gestation period being 145 days, and the longest, 152.
+Gestation periods vary to some degree, with the shortest gestation period being 145 days and the longest 152.
 Studies indicate that some breeds, like the Granadina dairy goat, have shorter gestation periods of around 149 days, while Alpine and Toggenburg goats are likely to kid only after 151 days.

 The length of the pregnancy may vary slightly depending on when you mated your goats – those mated in summer are likely to have a longer gestation period than those mated in autumn, for instance, but only by a period of around 24 hours.

-The young doe I’m currently keeping a vigilant eye on is showing signs of imminent kidding – her stomach is tight and extended, her udders are starting to swell, as is her vulva.
+The young doe I’m currently keeping a vigilant eye on is showing signs of imminent kidding.
+Her stomach is tight and extended, and her udders are starting to swell, as is her vulva.
 It’s been like that for five days now, though, and still no sign of a kid.

-Clinical Tests to Tell if a Goat is Pregnant
+11 Ways to Tell If a Goat Is Pregnant

 The best time to do an ultrasound is around the 25th day after breeding.
 At this point, a trans-abdominal ultrasound can reliably establish pregnancy and, by day 27, will pick up the fetal heartbeat as well.